KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ValuesByNotification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-ValuesByNotification)

+1. Recommendation: Replace eslintrc by new flat config.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    -  jsonpath-plus  5.1.0  →  7.2.0